angieology/simple-vpn/README.md

-**note: this is for learning purposes only, it is not secure enough to be used as a real VPN**
+**note: this project is for demonstration purposes only, example is not secure enough to be used as a real VPN**